anayrat/blog/content/post/draft/2018-05-01-PG11-hot-index-fonctionnels-2.en.md

 (3 rows)
 ```

 We notice the new entry in the index for c3.
-The table does contain a new record.
+The table does contain a new record
 On the other hand, the `t3_c1_idx` index has also been updated.
-This results in the addition of a third entry, even if the value in column c1 has not changed.
+This results in
+the addition of a third entry, even if the value in column c1 has not changed.

 After a vacuum: